wpswings/wallet-system-for-woocommerce/README.txt

 Yes, for this please go to the *my-account page >> wallet >> click on transfer* and then from here they can transfer the amount to the other person.

-= Is there any shortcode for the wallet system for WooCommerce? = Yes, Admin can shortcode mwb-wallet for using all the functionalities of the Wallet System for WooCommerce.
+= Is there any shortcode for the wallet system for WooCommerce? = Yes, Admin can shortcode wps-wallet for using all the functionalities of the Wallet System for WooCommerce.

 = Does this plugin Support WordPress Multisite networks? = Yes, the plugin supports WordPress Multisite Network

 = My question is not listed? =
-For more detail Please visit [WP Swings Knowledge base](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/wallet-system-for-woocommerce/?utm_source=wpswings-wallet-kb&utm_medium=wallet-org-page&utm_campaign=wallet-kb ) for more detailed [documentation](https://docs.wpswings.com/wallet-system-for-woocommerce/?utm_source=wpswings-wallet-doc&utm_medium=wallet-org-page&utm_campaign=wallet-doc ).
+For more detail Please visit [**WP Swings Knowledge base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/wallet-system-for-woocommerce/?utm_source=wpswings-wallet-kb&utm_medium=wallet-org-page&utm_campaign=wallet-kb) for more detailed [**Documentation**](https://docs.wpswings.com/wallet-system-for-woocommerce/?utm_source=wpswings-wallet-doc&utm_medium=wallet-org-page&utm_campaign=wallet-doc ).

 == Screenshots ==